mongoid/kiqstand/README.md

 Kiqstand is tested against MRI 1.9.3, 2.0.0.

-Kiqstand requires at least Mongoid 3.0.3, and Moped 1.2.0.
+Use Kiqstand 1.0.x with Mongoid 3.0.x
+Use Kiqstand 1.1.x with Mongoid 3.1.x

 Documentation
 -------------